maelbecel/R-Type/doc/Writerside/topics/Home.md

 - **Entity**: Represents an object in the game world.
 - **Component**: Defines data or attributes attached to entities.
 - **System**: Implements logic that operates on entities with specific components.

+ECS offers several advantages for game development:

+- **Code Reusability**: Components can be reused across multiple entities, reducing code duplication and improving maintainability.
+- **Modular Design**: Systems are independent of each other, allowing for flexible and extensible code.
+- **Performance Efficiency**: ECS can improve performance by reducing memory access and calculations.

 ### Modules